-To read the full history of WTB, you can purchase the book, “Bringing Women of Faith Together After 9/11,” selected and edited notes from our meetings over the first 8 years.
+To read a fuller history of WTB, you can purchase the book, “Bringing Women of Faith Together After 9/11,” containing selected and edited notes from our meetings over the first 8 years.
 For more information click here: Lulu

 The Beginnings, 2001

 WTB began in September, 2001, with the heartfelt conversation of two women over coffee.
 Betsy Wiggins had been reflecting on a recent discussion at church about how to discourage discrimination against Muslim women after the 9/11 tragedies.
 She called the Islamic Society of Central New York asking if Muslim women needed transportation, grocery shopping or other help.
 That led to an invitation for coffee with Danya Wellmon, who was one of the women leaders at the masjid (mosque).

 As Betsy and Danya sipped coffee in the intimacy of the breakfast nook in Betsy’s home, a friendship blossomed.
 Both wanted to continue the conversation and expand it to their friends.
 Each invited nine women to Betsy’s house two weeks later.